tldr-pages/tldr/pages/common/atrm.md

 # atrm

-> remove jobs scheduled by at or batch commands
+> Remove jobs scheduled by at or batch commands.

-- Remove job number 10
+- Remove job number 10:

 `atrm 10`

-- Remove many jobs separated by space
+- Remove many jobs separated by space:

 `atrm 15 17 22`